Quantum steering in a star network: Linear steering inequality

 \section{Linear steering inequality}

 In the star network, Bob can perform joint measurement on all the particles in his hand.
-Here, it is shown that the $n\rightarrow 1$ steering can be detected even though a fixed projective measurement is performed by Bob.
-This property of the $n\rightarrow 1$ steering is very different from detecting the steerability of a single source state.
+It has been already shown that the $n$-nonlocality can be detected even though a fixed projective measurement is performed by Bob.
+Certainy, a fixed measurment can be applied to detecting the steering.
+In follwing, we shall at first derive a linear inequality and then shown how to apply it with a fixed measurement.

 Assume that Bob has two spin-1/2 particles, and with the four maximally entangled states,